Learning outcomes of the course unit

 Main results in classical statistical mechanics.

-Mixed states in quantum statistical mechanics, density operator, statistical entropy.
+1) Mixed states in quantum statistical mechanics, density operator, mirocanonical ensemble.

 Computer simulations (Matlab): Heisenberg model in canonical ensemble.
 MonteCarlo method for the 2d Ising model.
-Exact-diagonalization study of the Hubbard model.
+Transfer matrix for various Ising-like Hamiltonians.

 Basic notions of classical statistical mechanics : microcanonical and canonical ensembles, energy probability distribution, ideal gas, equipartition theorem.